gatsbyjs/gatsby/docs/docs/debugging-html-builds.md

 title: Debugging HTML Builds
 ---

-Errors while building static HTML files generally happen for two reasons.
+Errors while building static HTML files generally happen for one of the following reasons:

 1. Some of your code references "browser globals" like window or document.
 If this is your problem you should see an error above like "window is not